-The RA field contains the AID of the intended recipient of the frame.

-TGah approved the following two conflicting definitions of the TA field.

-The TA field contains the concatenation of one octet of the Service field and the least significant octet of the FCS field of the eliciting frame.
+The A1 is an SID field that contains the AID of the intended recipient of the frame in the AID subfield.
+The A2 is an SID field that contains the bit sequence Scrambler Initialization[0:6] || FCS[23:31] (“||” is concatenation) obtained from the Scrambler Initialization value in the Service field (as defined in 24.3.9.2 (SERVICE field)), prior to descrambling, and the FCS field of the PSDU that carries the soliciting frame.

-When the STACK frame is transmitted by a non-AP STA that is associated with an infrastructure BSS, the TA field contains the AID of the STA transmitting the STACK frame, otherwise, the TA field contains a partial BSSID.

-If the Next TWT Present field in the FC is set to 0, the Tetrapartial Timestamp/Next TWT field contains the least significant four octets of the value of the transmitting STA's TSF timer at the time that the data symbol containing the first bit of the Tetrapartial Timestamp is transmitted to the PHY plus the transmitting STA's delays through its local PHY from the MAC-PHY interface to its interface with the WM [e.g. antenna, light emitting diode (LED) emission surface].
+If the Next TWT Present field in the Frame Control field is equal to 0, the Tetrapartial Timestamp/Next TWT field contains the least significant four octets of the value of the transmitting STA's TSF timer at the time that the start of the data symbol, containing the first bit of the Tetrapartial Timestamp, is transmitted by the PHY plus the transmitting STA's delays through its local PHY from the MAC-PHY interface to its interface with the WM.

-If the Next TWT Present field in the FC is set to 1, the Tetrapartial Timestamp field contains the next TWT value for the intended recipient of the frame given as the lowest four bytes of the TSF time for the next TWT.
+If the Next TWT Present field in the Frame Control field is equal to 1, the Tetrapartial Timestamp/Next TWT field contains the next TWT value for the intended recipient of the frame given as the lowest four bytes of the TSF time for the next TWT.

-The Tetrapartial Timestamp field contains the least significant four bytes of the TSF timer value of the transmitting STA at the time that the data symbol containing the first bit of the Tetrapartial Timestamp value is transmitted to the PHY plus the transmitting STA's delays through the local PHY from the MAC-PHY interface to its interface with the WM.